top of page

 Compression shorts are a great way to keep your cup in place, or offer strength and support to other body parts, without sacrificing comfort.

-Another important benefit of compression wear is that it helps to reduce muscle fatigue.
+Another important benefit of compression gear is that it helps to reduce muscle fatigue.

 When muscle fatigue is reduced, athletes can keep performing longer and at higher levels.